SAAD-DASTGIR/SAAD-DASTGIR/README.md

 ## 🎉 Fun Stuff

-- 🌍 History buff who can name obscure empires for fun
+- 🌍 History buff who can name obscure empires, revolutions for fun
 - 📚 Believes books are the original VR experience
+- 🕵️‍♂️ Bug bounty hunter by night
 - 💡 Thinks tech is the coolest way to change the world (and memes help too)

 ![Thinking About the Future](https://media.giphy.com/media/26xBwdIuRJiAIqHwA/giphy.gif)

----

-Let’s code, laugh, and create something amazing together. 🚀